danielharrell/LectFall2015/Question.md

 a question-mark at the end.
-The verb "to do" appears in my sentence but not in yours, presumably to help produce the inversion of subject and verb that belongs to the syntax of questions, at least in English.
-But there is another word, the word "what", not found in your sentence even though it begins mine, as if to announce that what follows this word will belong to a question rather than an answer.
+The verb "to do" appears in my sentence but not in yours, presumably to help produce the inversion of subject and verb that belongs to the syntax of the word "what", not found in your sentence even though it begins mine, as if to announce that what follows this word will belong to a question rather than an answer.
 Let us